WilliamLi0201/fa21-cse110-lab4/expose/javascript/part2.md

 Q11.
 The function will return a list of discountedPrice(s), [50,100,150], because each discountedPrice is pushed to the list.

 Q12.
-A student.name
+A student.name \n
-B student['Grad Year']
+B student['Grad Year'] \n
-C student.greeting()
+C student.greeting() \n
-D student['Favorite Teacher'].name
+D student['Favorite Teacher'].name \n
 E student.courseLoad[0]

 Q13.
-A Output is ‘32’. + will make integer 2 becomes string '2'.
+A Output is ‘32’. + will make integer 2 becomes string '2'. \n
-B Output is 1. - will make string '3' becomes integer 3.
+B Output is 1. - will make string '3' becomes integer 3. \n
 C Output is 3. null becomes an integer.
 D Output is '3null'. null becomes a string.
 E Output is 4. true becomes integer 1.